-(a)(1) Which supplies any public water system; or

-(2) Which contains a sufficient quantity of ground water to supply a public water system; and

-(i) Currently supplies drinking water for human consumption; or drinking water.
+- (a)(1) Which supplies any public water system; or - (2) Which contains a sufficient quantity of ground water to supply a public water system; and - (i) Currently supplies drinking water for human consumption; or - (ii) Contains fewer than 10,000 mg/l total dissolved solids; and - (b) Which is not an exempted aquifer.
+USDW means underground source of drinking water.

 Wastewater treatment unit means a device which: